kailashg26/ONR_Dialect/README.md

     .
-    ├── Papers                  # Papers submitted as part of the grant ├── Presentation_slides     # Presentation slides for the papers ├── Report_PJR              # Feedback (answered by the group)- Yfuzz & CustomPro
-    ├── Yfuzz_CustomPro_PJR     # Yfuzz & CustomPro reports given by PJR Corps
+    ├── Papers                  # Papers submitted as part of the grant ├── Presentation_slides     # Presentation slides for the papers ├── Report_PJR              # Feedback (answered by the Dialect team)- Yfuzz & CustomPro ├── Yfuzz_CustomPro_PJR     # Yfuzz & CustomPro reports given by PJR Corps
     └── README.md               # All the links for papers, presentations, SSSS (TPCP) Material